Professional License Defense

 - Disciplinary action: After conducting the investigation, the Board will make a decision on whether to discipline you or not.
 If you are disciplined, you may face revocation, suspension, probation, and/or fines.

-- Lavy Lawyer: we will encourage you to fight the adverse decision through an administrative appeal.
+- Lavy Law: We will encourage you to fight the adverse decision through an administrative appeal.
 Or, we may contact the Board prior to their decision and negotiate a favorable outcome for all parties- such as probation.

 - Administrative appeal: If you disagree with the Board’s decision to discipline you, you are allowed to have a Judge review the allegations against you and overturn their decision.